Orthodontist in Greenwich, South East London

 The four main types of orthodontic appliances are:

-In more severe cases, treatment may involve fixed braces and surgery to move the jaw.
+In more severe cases, treatment may involve fixed braces and a surgery to move the jaw.

 Fixed braces are the most common type of orthodontic appliance.
 They can be used when a number of teeth need to be corrected, or when the treatment needs to be precise to prevent problems in the future.